Privacy seal: Origin

 Many privacy seal providers also serve as complaint resolution services.
 Participating seal service providers mediate conflicts between customers and the website in which their seal is displayed.
 They will also on occasion launch a formal investigation.
 The most severe action a privacy seal provider can enact is revoking the privacy seal from a company and thus producing negative attention.
 Action cannot be taken to remove the website or to enact a sizable financial penalty.

 Uses

-Privacy seals can be placed on many different types of e-commerce websites.
+Privacy seals can be placed on many different types of e-commerce or educational websites.
 Companies may also have different motives for wanting a privacy seal.
 Studies in the past have looked at the effectiveness of privacy in general e-commerce, as well as in specific categories like loan providers, travel booking, and online bookstores.
 ESRB has several types of privacy seals.
 Their Kids Online Compliance seal certifies companies whose target market are children.
 There are special laws that stipulate extra measures of protection and privacy for children – e.g. Children's Online Privacy Protection Act (COPPA).
 This seal is meant to indicate compliance to those additional standards.
 ESRB entered the privacy assurance space in 1999 and also introduced a privacy seal for mobile app services in 2013.